Managing an RDS Proxy - Amazon Relational Database Service

 ConnectionBorrowTimeout

 You can choose how long RDS Proxy waits for a database connection in the connection pool to become available for use before returning a timeout error.
 The default is 120 seconds.
 This setting applies when the number of connections is at the maximum, and so no connections are available in the connection pool.
-It also applies if no appropriate database instance is available to handle the request because, for example, a failover operation is in process.
-Using this setting, you can set the best wait period for your application without having to change the query timeout in your application code.
+It also applies when no appropriate database instance is available to handle the request, such as when a failover operation is in process.
+Using this setting, you can set the best wait period for your application without changing the query timeout in your application code.

 This setting is represented by the Connection borrow timeout field in the RDS console or the ConnectionBorrowTimeout setting of DBProxyTargetGroup in the Amazon CLI or API.
 To learn how to change the value of the Connection borrow timeout field in the RDS console, see Amazon Web Services Management Console.
 To learn how to change the value of the ConnectionBorrowTimeout setting, see the CLI command modify-db-proxy-target-group or the API operation ModifyDBProxyTargetGroup.